Last update: March 2025

 Best applications | Complex analyses, legal issues, mathematical problems | General tasks, creative writing, multimodal interactions |

-Cost* | Potentially higher per token | Often more cost-effective for simple tasks |
+Costs* | Potentially higher per token | Often more cost-efficient for simple tasks |

 Processing time | Longer (more "thinking time") | Faster for standard tasks |